{Book + AAC} Wild About Us! and the GoTalk Now Plus AAC app

 Planting Seeds by Nancy Elizabeth Wallace (free activity guide, OMazing Kids yoga ideas)

-Rose’s Garden by Peter H. Reynolds (online animated version, free activity guidekids yoga ideas)
+Rose’s Garden by Peter H. Reynolds (online animated version, free activity guide, kids yoga ideas)

 Sunflower House by Eve Bunting (free activity guide, printable sequencing sheets, kids yoga ideas)